taurusilver7/fusion/README.md

 To process the response, create a utility function `getStandings`.
 CUstomize the request options with a revalidate period of 24 hours.

 The nextjs revalidates the fetched data at specific intervals.
 The server will cache the data for 24 hours & feed the application with cached data when many requests are made.
+This prevents the unnecessary usage of API calls.

+However, the `npm run dev` command for development server will not cache the data, consuming API calls for every hot-reload/refresh.
+It is suggested to use a sample data while development.

 ## Deploy on Vercel